Avery246813579/Computer-Science-Theory/Misc/Big O/README.md

-# Big O
+# Big O Notation

+# Interesting note: O stands for Omega

-Big O is used for describing the complexity and performance of an algorithm.
+Big O Notation is used for describing the complexity and performance of an algorithm.
 With Big O we can get something called the best, average, and worse case of an algorithm.
 Big O is important for seeing how an algorithm will scale up.